Disclaimer: This is Untrue.

 and that He had spoken these things to her" (Joh 20:10-18).

-The end of John's Gospel refers to resurrected Jesus' prophecy about Peter's
+The end of John's Gospel refers to the resurrected Jesus' prophecy about

-martyrdom, the disciple whom Jesus loved near Peter at that time,
+Peter's martyrdom, and mentions the disciple whom Jesus loved was standing near

 *"'Most assuredly, I say to you, when you were younger,